sanskrit/learnsanskrit.org/content/guide/core/compounds.md

 {h {s tatpuruSa}}

 In our second type of compound, the first word describes the second in some way.
-Here are some English examples:
+Here are some English examples of this type:

 {ul
 {li "wallpaper" (paper for a wall)}